convox/convox/docs/getting-started/introduction.md

     Promoting RSPAOICEBER...
     ...

-Once the rollback is complete refresh your browser and you should see the `Hello World!` message has been reverted to `Hello Convox!`
+Once the rollback is complete, refresh your browser and you should see the `Hello World!` message has been reverted to `Hello Convox!`

 Hopefully this small example has given you an idea of how easy and powerful Convox is.
 As a next step let's get your first custom app configured and deployed by following the [App Configuration Guide](../configuration/convox-yml.md)